Coyote Awareness

 About Coyotes

 Coyotes are a common wild animal in Illinois, but the population has seen a large increase during the past 2 decades, especially in the Chicago area.
-In Aurora, reported coyote sightings are common especially on the City's far Southeast side where homes are adjacent to rural or wooded areas, however, sporadic sightings have been reported on the West side.
+In Aurora, reported coyote sightings are common especially where homes are adjacent to rural or wooded areas.

 Preventing Coyote Attacks